 We have more detailed information on BTUs in a previous article, “Propane vs. Natural Gas Fire Pits — Everything You Need to Know.”

-The BTU rating of your fire table will affect its heating power and the height of the flame.
-Fuel type is an important consideration when investigating BTUs for fire tables since different fuels will provide different BTUs with varying levels of efficiency.
+The BTU rating of your gas fire pit will affect its heating power and the height of the flame.
+Fuel type is an important consideration when investigating BTUs for fire pits since different fuels will provide different BTUs with varying levels of efficiency.

 BTU In Relation To Flame Height

-The fire table flame height, as well as the flame appearance, will be affected by the BTU and several other factors.
+The fire pit flame height, as well as the flame appearance, will be affected by the BTU and several other factors.

 A tall flame is usually associated with a higher heat output, but the height of the flame is not the only factor affecting the BTU output.